pReya/kirby-nginx/README.md

   index index.php index.html;
 ```

-The `index` directive contains the names of files, which Nginx will try to serve, if the given request path does not directly match a file in the directory.
+The `index` directive contains the names of files, which Nginx will try to serve, if the given request path does not directly match a file in the web root.
 Typically we want the `index.php` file to have a higher priority than the `index.html` file.

 ```
   server_name localhost;
 ```

 The `server_name` directive tells Nginx, which requests it should accept for the given virtual server.
 This needs to be adjusted to your setup.
 If you're running Nginx locally, your probably want this to be `localhost` and if you're running it on the web, it should contain your domain name, e.g. `server_name www.mykirbysite.com`.
-You can also put down multiple server names, for example with `www` and without (e.g. `server_name www.mykirbysite.com mykirbysite.com`).
+You can also put down multiple server names, for example with and without `www` (`server_name www.mykirbysite.com mykirbysite.com;`).
+You can also use any invalid `server_name` like `_` to create a "catch-all" server, which will accept all connections (you should not do this for security reasons).

 ```